 Results

-Table 3.1 summarizes the results for using the refined MVs of top and top-left CTU neighbors for spatial MV prediction and as centers of refinement for current coding units.
+Table 3.1 summarizes the results for Test-1 that uses the refined MVs of top and top-left CTU neighbors for spatial MV prediction and as centers of refinement for current coding units.
 It can be seen that there is an average luma BDRATE gain of 0.11% in RA with similar chroma BDRATE gains.
 The gain increases with increasing resolution and it can be seen that class A2 shows a luma average BDRATE gain of 0.26%.
 The average decoding time increases by 2% due to a higher % of coding units applying DMVR indicating many close mode decisions.